Our Adobe Connect Alternatives guide will help you determine the best tool for you.

 Virtual events have been booming in the marketing world.
 Anyone looking for a platform, likely had Adobe Connect in mind.
 There’s no doubt, it is one of the best-marketed tools out there.
 That is no surprise for an Adobe product.
 Adobe isn’t shying away either.
 Calling their tool “the most secure, flexible, extensible and feature-rich web conferencing product”.
 But, is it the tool that you need for your virtual events?

 In this article, we’ll explain what Adobe Connect does.
-Then, we’ll look at 5 Adobe Connect Alternatives for Virtual Events.
-This will give you options to make the right decision.
+Then, we’ll look at 15 Adobe Connect alternatives, giving you options to make the right decision for your business.

 Let’s Go Virtual!